durrav/ha-dashboard/README.md

 # ha-dashboard

-Hi and welcome to my Home Assistant Dashboard Github page.
+Hi and welcome to my Home Assistant Dashboard Github page.<br>
 Here I will be sharing code for my dashboard cards.

-My dashboard is mainly built on Mushroom cards, so you will need to install that to use the cards.
+My dashboard is mainly built on Mushroom cards, so you will need to install that to use the cards.<br>
 You will also need https://github.com/ofekashery/vertical-stack-in-card and https://github.com/thomasloven/lovelace-card-mod.

 Room card:<br>